Where can I watch Discovery Channel programming in Canada in 2025?

 However, industry publication Cartt.ca revealed in November 2024 that Rogers has been trying to remove Corus channels like the future Home Network from its main packages, but has been blocked from doing so thus far under the CRTC's so-called "standstill" procedures.
 Cartt also reported that Rogers' overall distribution deals with Corus expire at the end of 2024, but the standstill situation might still block Rogers from dropping Corus channels immediately.

 Rogers does not require any explicit approval from the Canadian Radio-television and Telecommunications Commission (CRTC), Canada's media and telecommunications regulator, to proceed with the launch of its new version of HGTV, for a couple of key reasons.
+(However, the CRTC is involved in regulating other aspects of this transition, as discussed above.)

 First, since its "Let's Talk TV" policy was released in 2015, the CRTC has not enforced most kinds of genre protection policies that were commonplace in years past, which might have otherwise blocked the launch of another service in the exact same category as an existing Canadian channel.